-- 64.1 An officer (excluding a casual) shall be granted up to three days paid compassionate leave on each occasion that a member of the officer's immediate family or household: - contracts or develops a personal illness that poses a serious threat to his or her life; - sustains a personal injury that poses a serious threat to his or her life; or - dies. - 64.2 A casual officer may access up to three days of unpaid leave on each occasion that compassionate leave is required. - 64.3 The granting of compassionate leave is subject to the production of suitable evidence.
+- 64.1 An officer (excluding a casual) shall be granted up to three days paid compassionate leave on each occasion that a member of the officer's immediate family or household: - contracts or develops a personal illness that poses a serious threat to their life; - · sustains a personal injury that poses a serious threat to their life; or - dies. - 64.2 A casual officer may access up to three days of unpaid leave on each occasion that compassionate leave is required. - 64.3 The granting of compassionate leave is subject to the production of suitable evidence.